Switch to ADA Accessible Theme

 Your Will is Still Valid After Marriage

 Getting married does not automatically void, invalidate, or revoke your current will.
 Your will is still considered valid after you get married.
-This does not mean your spouse will not receive anything in the event that you pass away.
-Your spouse will still receive what they would have if you had died intestate, or without a will at all.
+Although your current will is valid and it does not provide for your spouse, your spouse still has rights to your assets at your death.
+Your spouse will receive the share of your estate that they would have received if you had died intestate, meaning without a will at all.

 Depending on your personal circumstances, your spouse may receive all or half of your estate if they are properly considered a pretermitted spouse.
 If you do not have children with your spouse, they will receive 100 percent of your estate.
 If you do have children, your spouse will receive 50 percent of the estate while your children will receive the other 50 percent.